 Know Your Context – Dress

 Is your partner invited?
-Don’t assume so unless it is stated on the invitation.
+Don’t assume so unless it is stated in the invitation.
 Never assume your children are invited.
-Employ the services of a baby sitter if you will be attending the event.
+Employ the services of a babysitter if you will be attending the event.
 You, your hostess and your children will thank you.

 The Cell Phone Dilemma

-If you cannot miss a call, you must inform your host in advance, and you must take this call in another room.
+If you cannot miss a call, turn your phone on silent and excuse yourself when you take the call in another room.
+We show you how in the video above.
 For general cell phone etiquette, take a look here.

-- RSVP in a timely manner and explain any food restrictions or concerns
+- RSVP promptly and explain any food restrictions or concerns

 - Focus on others